haquema/makers-javascript-fndamentals/contents/4-arrays.md

 ### Questions

-1. Declare a function `addToBatch` that takes two arguments, an *array* and *a number*, and returns a new array by adding the number to the array.
+1. Declare a function `addToBatch` that takes two arguments, an *array* and *a number*, and returns a *new array* by adding the number to the array — the original array passed in argument should left untouched.
-2. Make sure this function *does not* add the number if the array's length is already greater than 5 — it should just return the array untouched in that case.
+2. Now, make sure this function *does not* add the number *if the array's length is already greater than 5* — it should just return the array untouched in that case.

 Once your function is written, you should be able to type the following code and have the exact same output: